KedaMC/Xiaomi-Thermal-noroot/README.md

 getprop | grep -E "init.svc.(mi_thermald|thermal|thermald|thermalloadalgod)"
 ```

-A log file will be created at:
-- `/storage/emulated/0/log_on.txt` when stopped
-- `/storage/emulated/0/log_off.txt` when restarted

 ## Uninstall

 Uninstalling the module through your manager app will automatically restart all thermal services to restore default behavior.